Connect with others who understand.

 • Crusty, flaky, or thickened skin that may resemble eczema

-• A flattened or inverted nipple
+• A flattened or inverted nipple (pulled inward)

 • Bloody or yellowish discharge from nipple

-Side Effect of Breast Cancer Treatment
+Side Effects of Breast Cancer Treatment

 Noncancerous Breast Conditions